exegesis-js/exegesis/docs/OAS3 Security.md

 and decide whether or not to allow the request.
 Note that if an operation has no `security`, then no authenticators will be run.

-If a request successfully matches a security requirement object (and, if all "x-exgesis-roles" is specified, all authenticators satisfy the listed roles), then Exegesis will create a `context.security` object with the details of the matched schemes.
+If a request successfully matches a security requirement object then Exegesis will create a `context.security` object with the details of the matched schemes.
 This will be available to the controller which handles the operation.

 Authenticators are run prior to body parsing, however the body is available via the async function `context.getBody()` if it is needed.